-Downtown Newark is quickly becoming a hot spot for great drinks and food, especially with the newest addition of the Ainsworth, a bar and restaurant at the ground floor and atop Hotel Indigo.
-With a front view of our gorgeous city, which is undergoing a spurt of exciting development and construction, the Ainsworth is the perfect place to be seen, and to see what all the fuss is about in Newark.
+Downtown Newark is quickly becoming a hot spot for great drinks and food, especially with the newest addition of The Ainsworth, a bar and restaurant at the ground floor and atop Hotel Indigo.
+With a front view of our gorgeous city, which is undergoing a spurt of exciting development and construction, The Ainsworth is the perfect place to be seen, and to see what all the fuss is about in Newark.
 The swanky ground floor restaurant has leather back seats, inventive swatches of astroturf on the walls and elaborate filigreed wallpaper.
 The sister bar on the roof, with similar décor, has a dramatic view of downtown Newark.
 The menu is a gourmand’s dream.
-Brunch offers small plates of candied bacon, crispy artichokes and mac and cheese fries with marinara dip.
+Brunch offers small plates of candied bacon, crispy artichokes and mac & cheese fries with marinara dip.

 Breakfast platters of eggs benedict and French toast are also available.
-Meat lovers can sink their teeth into Ainsworth’s famous mac and cheese burger: a delicious beef patty topped with a sinful helping of panko crusted mac and cheese!
+Meat lovers can sink their teeth into The Ainsworth’s famous mac & cheese burger: a delicious beef patty topped with a sinful helping of panko crusted mac and cheese!
 Other items on offer are avocado toast, dry-aged steaks, sandwiches and gourmet tacos.
-For the more health conscious, Ainsworth has generous bowls of Cobb salad and heirloom panzanella – herbed croutons tossed with burrata, heirloom tomatoes, and micro basil greens in a basil vinaigrette.
+For the more health conscious, The Ainsworth has generous bowls of Cobb salad and heirloom panzanella – herbed croutons tossed with burrata, heirloom tomatoes, and micro basil greens in a basil vinaigrette.
 And don’t forget the cocktail menu!
 Delicious drinks such as house special sangria and Maple Old Fashioned are sure to warm these cold nights.

 56 Halsey Street